cjhouser/fly-io-dist-sys/README.md

 definitely be improved, but I'm going to ignore that for now.
 It may become an issue when I get to the latency objectives.
 I reduced messages per operation down to 2800.
 Pretty substantial, but not nearly enough.
 Hmmm...

+---

+I think I've been trying to solve this problem with the false assumption that I can only use the payloads which are described in the problem statement...

+If I can construct my own payloads and even endpoints, this may become MUCH easier.

+Emergent properties (thanks Challenge #2!) may be important for efficient propagation of messages.
+A node has some basic knowledge:
+1. messages it has received
+1. messages it has sent
+1. which neighbor sent it a message
+1. who its neighbors are

+But there is also metadata available here:
+1. when a message was received/sent
+1. latency of an acknowledgement

+With my own payloads/endpoints, I may be able to get even more valuable metadata to make a better broadcast system!